FIRE SPORT UK GOLF SECTION

 Any form of sweepstake will not be permitted

-All competitors must be in possession of a bona fide WHS handicap index i.e. Golf Club or brigade ‘handicap master’ index and have it present for scrutiny by the organising committee on the practice day at the very latest.
-A handicap certificate handed in on the competition day will not be accepted
+WHS index to be provided at registration for National Events, Golf Club, Igolf or Brigade handicap master index and have it present for evidence and show this to the Organising Committee on the practice day at the very latest.
+A handicap certificate handed in on the competition day will not be accepted.

+The maximum handicap index for the competition shall be 18.0, this index must be achieved on the Event Entry Cut Off Date, this cut-off date will be set by the Organising Secretary.
+If a player’s index increases after the Event Entry Cut Off Date, the Organiser must be informed, this entry will be accepted subject to the player playing off the Maximum handicap 18.0.
 Any team found to contain a player whose handicap index is above the limit set out above (and had not informed the organising committee) or whose handicap doesn’t comply with National guidelines shall be disqualified from the competition.
-IN ADDITION THAT BRIGADE WILL BE DISQUALIFIED FROM ENTERING A TEAM IN THE FOLLOWING YEARS COMPETITION.
+IN ADDITION, THAT BRIGADE WILL BE DISQUALIFIED FROM ENTERING A TEAM IN THE FOLLOWING YEARS COMPETITION.

 13. RULES GOVERNING PLAY

-The established etiquette of Golf will at all times be observed.
+The established etiquette of Golf will always be observed.

 14. INTERPRETATION OF RULES